iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 **Verification Method**

 The proof object MUST include a `verificationMethod` which references a verification method embedded in the same DID Document.
+The verification method must be capable of signing DID messages as per the [Signing Keys](#signing-keys) section.

 **Signature**